abdulajet/testspm/README.md

 ## Getting Started with Objective-C
+As part of the Authentication process, you will need to set up a Web Service which generates a unique Identity Token for each user on request.

+### Login
-Create NXMStitchClient object and login
+Create NXMStitchClient object and login.

 ```ruby
     NXMStitchClient *stitchClient = [NXMStitchClient new];
     [stitchClient setDelegate:self];